etcet/ansible-role-p2pool-vertcoin/README.md

 Once it's all loaded and you can load your p2pool sites on ports 9171 and 9181, you should re-run the play without vertcoin_download_bootstrap so that the bootstrap.dat.old file gets removed.

+Don't forget to forward those ports if you're behind a NAT.

 ## Defaults

 You should change vertcoin_rpc_user and vertcoin_rpc_password.